bruceravel/demeter/documentation/Athena/analysis/peak.rst

 Fitting multiple groups and the sequence tab
 --------------------------------------------

 Once you have found a fitting model that works for a representative data set, :demeter:`athena` offers soem automation for examining an ensemble of data.
-The button on the main tab labeled :quoted:`Fit marked` will apply the current fitting model to every marked group in the data list in sequence.
+The button on the main tab labeled :kbd:`Fit marked,light` will apply the current fitting model to every marked group in the data list in sequence.
 For example, in the case of the temperature dependent PbTiO\ :sub:`3` data measured at the Ti K edge, we see the first pre-edge peak reduces in size in the measured data as the temperature rises.
 Consequently, we would expect to see measured height of that peak get smaller with temperature.

 The results of the sequence of fits using the fitting model are shown in the :quoted:`Sequence` tab.
 You can have each fit plotted during the sequence by